 Since our founding, PE|Mo has made work that moves beyond the confines of a theater.
 We want art to be in the middle of everyday life, not something that is only accessible in certain institutionally or socially sanctioned locations.
 We often create numerous iterations of a piece, both because we know audiences change based on location, and because we enjoy responding to the specifics of place (whether that is a theater or a meadow).
 We embed our performances in various sites and environments to invite people to experience a space in a new, unfamiliar way.

 PE|Mo produced their own evening length performance of Anatomy of an Accident in 2015 for which they received a DANCE CRUSH award from SeattleDances.
 They’ve received funding from 4Culture and Seattle Office of Arts & Culture, the Flight Deck 2011 residency, LEAF (’11-’12) and FLOWER (’12 – ’13) Season residencies at Studio Current, a Project: Space Available 2013 residency, and was in residence at the Orchard Project 2014 in upstate New York, and Cornish Arts Incubator 2014.

+We are currently developing a new evening-length performance.
 Read more about our 2017-2018 work in progress of(f) center in our interview with Kaitlin McCarthy of SeattleDances here.

 For more work samples, scroll down.